temporalio/documentation/docs-src/concepts/what-is-signal-with-start.md

 - Signal input

 If there is a running Workflow Execution with the given Workflow Id, it will be Signaled.
-Otherwise, a new Workflow Execution will be started and immediately Signaled.
+Otherwise, a new Workflow Execution is started and immediately sent the Signal.

 How to Signal-With-Start in: